-This article explores why it’s important for experts to master influencing skills, different influencing strategies that are available and their impact and effectiveness on stakeholders, and which default strategies they use.
-You can help technical specialists to more effectively influence others.
+This article explores why it’s important to master influencing skills, the different influencing strategies available and their impact and effectiveness.

-As a strong start, coach the expert to consider five questions:
+To start, ask your team to consider five questions:

 Which influencing tactics are my default?

-Do I rely heavily on rational persuasion, followed by rapid escalation to authorities (legitimising) when stakeholders fail to respond?
+Do I rely heavily on rational persuasion, followed by a rapid escalation to authority when stakeholders fail to respond?

-Are there alternative strategies that I’ve never even considered testing?
+Are there alternative strategies I’ve not considered testing?

-What tactics might work best on particular stakeholders?
+What styles of influence might work best on specific individuals?

 What experiences do I have of others using tactics that work with my key stakeholders?

-If you want to grow your experts’ influencing skills capabilities, here are three high level actions to take:
+If you want to grow your experts’ influencing skills, here are two actions to take:

-Explore your default Influencing tactics and all-importantly, how effective these are with key stakeholders.
-If you don’t deliberately choose which influencing tactics you use, you default back to the two or three that you’re comfortable with.
+Explore the teams’ default influencing tactics and how effective each is with key stakeholders.
+Ask the team to deliberately choose the influencing tactics they use, to prevent a default to the two or three well understood tactics that may not be that effective.

-Identify the influencing strategies that you observe being successfully used by key stakeholders.
-Would they also be successful to try yourself?
+Ask the team to identify the influencing strategies they observe being successfully used by key stakeholders.
+How could the team try those itself?